 I am a big advocate of the tube resistance bands sets with attachments.

->

-> These are super versatile and can be used for full body workouts along with rehabilitation and even stretching exercises.
+These are super versatile and can be used for full body workouts along with rehabilitation and even stretching exercises.
 If you learn how to use these properly, you will realize that you have a full gym in a little bag.
-The price of these kits are often cheaper than a single month gym membership!
+The price of these kits is often cheaper than a single month gym membership!

->

-> If you are in a rehabilitation or aim only to use resistance bands to strengthen a single muscle with a view to moving back into a gym setting, I would suggest grabbing a few recovery or rehab bands and working with a physiotherapist to get you back into shape.
+If you are in rehabilitation or aim only to use resistance bands to strengthen a single muscle with a view to moving back into a gym setting, I would suggest grabbing a few recovery or rehab bands and working with a physiotherapist to get you back into shape.

->

-> If you are more experienced in resistance training and are looking for ideas on which resistance band to buy to add more progress and intensity to your workouts, you may find that BFR bands are worth looking into.
+If you are more experienced in resistance training and are looking for ideas on which resistance band to buy to add more progress and intensity to your workouts, you may find that BFR bands are worth looking into.

 Whatever your needs, you can take a look at our article detailing the best resistance bands if you need more guidance.